dapr/java-sdk/README.md

 The code for the tests are present inside the project [sdk-tests](./sdk-tests).
 This module alone can be imported as a separate project in IDEs.
 This project depends on the rest of the JARs built by the other modules in the repo like [sdk](./sdk), [sdk-springboot](./sdk-springboot) etc.

-As a starting point for running Integration Tests, first run `./mvnw clean install` from the root of the repo to build the JARs for the different modules except the `sdk-tests` module.
+As a starting point for running the Integration Tests, first run `./mvnw clean install` from the root of the repo to build the JARs for the different modules, except the `sdk-tests` module.

 #### Run all the dependent services spun up during build